OWASP/www-staff/projects/201912-Website-Launch.md

 1. Nice to have: Decorate rendered certain pages with WATCH/STAR repo tools
 1. Nice to have: Search content in site
 1. Nice to have: ability to duplicate Meetup widget functionality (pull in Meetup JSON and render "future meetings")
+1. Nice to have: Meta data/tags to improve SEO peformance

 ##  Required Templates
 * Home page